In this post we’ll show you exactly how to improve internal hip rotation for golf without the need to stretch.

 Try this simple assessment and treatment procedure to improve your internal hip rotation.

 Lie on your back with your legs straight and your feet in line with your hips.
 Rotate your left hip in as far as it will go and then bring it back to the centre.
 Now try the same with your right hip.

 How to improve internal hip rotation for golf.

-If there is a limitation try the following exercises to improve the motion.
+If one side is more limited than the other, try the following exercises to improve the motion.

 This exercise is illustrated on the bottom of the PDF below.

 Lock out your knee and rotate your hip inwards again.
 This time take your leg out to the side as far as it will go.